Setting Up A Commercial Keg

 OK. this is assuming that you have purchased a commercial kegging set-up from Main Street.
 If you bought your system from another homebrew store, you may or may not have the same equipment and/or do the same procedure, so please consult your local store.

 First, you will need to connect your regulator to your CO2 bottle.
+IF YOU HAVE A REGULATOR THAT HAS A BLACK O-RING IN THE HEX NUT, do not use any fiber or plastic washer.
+IF YOU HAVE A REGULATOR THAT HAS NO BLACK O-RING (it is solid brass metal inside the hex nut), you use use a fiber/plastic O-ring.
 Be sure the plastic (or fiber) washer is inside of the hexagonal "cup" of the regulator before you screw it onto the CO2 bottle.
-If you do not have a washer in there, you will have a hard time preventing gas leaks from that connection.
+If you do NOT have a washer in there, you will have a hard time preventing gas leaks from that connection.
 Tighten the regulator on by hand until it is snug.
 Then rotate the gauges backward about 90 degrees and - with a LARGE crescent or adjustable wrench (not a pipe wrench!) - tighten the regulator onto the CO2 bottle.
 The gauges will rotate themselves until they come around and you can see them clearly.
 At this point they will be immoblized and you will not be able to adjust them, so make sure they are in a good "locked" position when the regulator is fully wrench-tightened.

 In the door or side wall of your refrigerator, drill a 1 to 1.125-inch hole using a hole-cutting bit mounted on a hand drill.
 Do not cut through the back of your fridge, as this is where the freon lines typically run.
 If you are unsure, drill or cut a small pilot hole to see what is inside.
 Press the hole-cutting bit securely against your fridge and dig through.
 It should leave a nice smooth hole in the side of your refrigerator.